-Karttunen (1972) reports the intuition that (1a) does not entail (1b), and claims more generally that epistemic $must \phi$ does not entail φ .
+Karttunen (1972) reports the intuition that (1a) does not entail (1b), and claims more generally that epistemic must φ does not entail φ .

 - (1) [From Karttunen 1972]

 - a.
-John must have left. $(must \ \phi)$
+John must have left. (must φ)

 - b.
 John has left. (φ)

-If we thought that natural language epistemic must could be analyzed using the necessity modal from epistemic logic \square , then the intuitions about the relationship between (1a) and (1b) are puzzling.
+If we thought that natural language epistemic must could be analyzed using the necessity modal from epistemic logic \Box , then the intuitions about the relationship between (1a) and (1b) are puzzling.
 This is because in classical epistemic logic a reflexive accessibility relation is generally used, thus $\Box \phi$ entails φ .
 So natural language must cannot be analyzed as \Box .

 Of (1), Karttunen (p.
-12) writes, "(1a) seems to say that the truth of John has left in some way logically follows from other facts the speaker knows and some reasonable assumptions that he is willing to entertain." (italics mine) Kratzer (1991) proposes a semantics that implements these observations as follows: Epi is a contextually determined set of known propositions, thus $\bigcap Epi$ is restricted by a contextually live possibilities, the epistemic modal base. $\bigcap Epi$ is restricted by a contextually determined set of reasonable assumptions (the stereotypical ordering source), which we'll call Norm.
+12) writes, "(1a) seems to say that the truth of John has left in some way logically follows from other facts the speaker knows and some reasonable assumptions that he is willing to entertain." (italics mine) Kratzer (1991) proposes a semantics that implements these observations as follows: Epi is a contextually determined set of known propositions, thus $\bigcap Epi$ is the set of epistemically live possibilities, the epistemic modal base. $\bigcap Epi$ is restricted by a contextually determined set of reasonable assumptions (the stereotypical ordering source), which we'll call Norm.
 The resulting set of possibilities are the most stereotypical ones, the ones that render the most propositions in Norm true.
-We'll call this subset of $\bigcap Epi$ Best.
-Must φ quantifies universally over Best and claims that φ holds throughout.
-Officially:
+We'll call this subset of $\bigcap Epi Best.^1 Must \phi$ quantifies universally over Best and claims that φ holds throughout.
+Officially:2

-(2) $$[\text{must } \phi]^{c,w} = 1 \Leftrightarrow \forall w' \in Best : [\![\phi]\!]^{c,w'} = 1$$ von Fintel & Gillies (2010) offer a solution to Karttunen's problem from a different angle.
-They want to maintain that must, like \square , is a universal quantifier ranging over all epistemic possibilities in $\bigcap Epi$, and thus that $must \ \phi$ entails φ , despite Karttunen's reported intuitions about (1).
-To do this, they focus
+(2) $\llbracket must \ \phi \rrbracket^{c,w} = 1 \Leftrightarrow \forall w' \in Best : \llbracket \phi \rrbracket^{c,w'} = 1$ von Fintel & Gillies (2010) offer a solution to Karttunen's problem from a different angle.
+They want to maintain that must, like \Box , is a universal quantifier ranging over all epistemic possibilities in $\bigcap Epi$, and thus that must φ entails φ , despite Karttunen's reported intuitions about (1).
+To do this, they focus on a different empirical observation, based on the following two utterances of must φ .

-Since the actual world w may be non-stereoptypical (i.e., not in Best), $must \phi$ can be true even when φ is false.
+Since the actual world w may be non-stereoptypical, i.e. not in Best, must φ can be true even when φ is false.
 Thus Kratzer explains the intuitions about (1), solving Karttunen's problem.